ourlord/my-unix-workspace/README.md

 ### Build cmake From Source

 cmake is only required by `YouCompleteMe`.
-Official (help page)[https://cmake.org/install/].
+Official [help page](https://cmake.org/install/).
 Download link can find there.

 ```
 cd ~/workspace